 Cheeses made with unpasteurized cow’s, goat’s or sheep’s milk are natural probiotics.
 They contain bacteria you need to boost digestion in your digestive tract.
 I didn’t know where to find some, so I asked around and to my great surprise I found a whole load of delicious unpasteurized (raw milk) cheeses at a local market.
 Roquefort is one you can find easily, but has a strong flavor that not everyone likes.
 Hard cheese made from sheep’s milk is my favourite.
 It usually has a mild but slightly tangy flavour.

 Herbs have been used for centuries to improve digestion.
 Yet many of us are not using them anymore.
 One of these herbs is thyme.
 The effects of the thymol it contains are mentioned in different research papers as being beneficial in fighting Candida.

 Rosemary also has excellent antibiotic and antifungal properties, and can be used in the same way as thyme.

 Just take a few sprigs and put it on the meat or fish on your barbecue, or add it to your marinades.
 This will add flavor, and help your digestion.

 You can use dried herbs.
-I prefer to have some fresh growing in the garden near the front door, so I see it every day and remember to use it regularly.3
+I prefer to have some fresh growing in the garden near the front door, so I see them every day and remember to use them regularly.5